 I would not say my healing was an act of courage as much as an act of necessity.
 Those infected wounds were killing me, and if I didn’t choose to heal, I would not have lasted.
 But maybe, it is courageous to do what is necessary instead of stubbornly self-destructing.

 I stepped up and became the hero I so desperately needed.
 I chose to take responsibility over my life experience rather than identifying myself as broken and blaming other people for breaking me.

 Just the decision to take care of myself, instead of waiting for some saviour, has been profoundly transformative.
 I am the one I was waiting for all along!

 You might remember my saying this in The Love Mindset.
-When I wrote the book, I was in a healing honeymoon.
+When I wrote that book, I was on a healing honeymoon.
 I got to see myself in the light of my highest potential.
 Then, the training wheels came off.

 I cannot tell you that I have “healed myself” in any sort of final way.
 I healed myself yesterday, and I will heal myself tomorrow.
 I have processed through past trauma only by being vulnerable, and being vulnerable has meant embracing pain.
 I get hurt all the time.
 Then, I heal again.
 I have so much joy in my life, but that joy is balanced with sorrow.
 And I’ve realized that pain beats numbness any day.